Wikia/tracking-opt-in/README.md

 - As of v2.0.0, accepting or rejecting _vendor tracking_ should not affect any GA or internal tracking unrelated to advertising.
 - Country codes are in [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) format.

-### TrackingOptIn class
+### ConsentManagementPlatform class
-Calling the exported function returns an instance of the [`TrackingOptIn`](https://github.com/Wikia/tracking-opt-in/blob/master/src/TrackingOptIn.js) class.
+Calling the exported function returns an instance of the [`ConsentManagementPlatform`](https://github.com/Wikia/tracking-opt-in/blob/master/src/TrackingOptIn.js) class.
 The class has the following functions:

 - `hasUserConsented()` - Returns `true` if the user has accepted _non-IAB_ vendor tracking (or does not need to based on their geo), `false` if they have explicitly rejected tracking, and `undefined` if the user has neither accepted nor rejected tracking.
 - `geoRequiresTrackingConsent()` - Returns `true` if the user's geo requires consent, `false` otherwise.